nathanielc/morgoth/sphinx/plugins.rst

 Writting a plugins
 ==================

-Lets look at the basics of writting a plugin to Morgoth.
+Lets look at the basics of writting a plugin to morgoth.
 There are three pieces to creating a plugin.

 * The class to extend